AdrienneGast/BearDepredation/FR-IT DRPA/1 Covariates/README.md

         - From [CorineLandCover 2012 shapefile](https://land.copernicus.eu/pan-european/corine-land-cover/clc-2012), we select only vineyards ``` code_clc12 = 15 / 221 ```, and rasterize at 20m resolution to match raster layers.
 Then, we crop and mask this vineyard raster at the Pyrenees large area of analysis.
 => Creation of the Vineyard raster layer
         - Load FADSL and Vineyard raster layers in QGis (20m resolution, LAEA proj, large area)
-        - Combine both rasters into one binary raster layer  of non(QGis::Raster Calculator)
+        - Combine both rasters into one binary raster layer  of non forest trees (QGis::Raster Calculator)
 ```
 "FASDL_maskrasterbase@1"  = 3  OR
 "FASDL_maskrasterbase@1"  = 4  OR